How to Pass the ACA Exams

 Anybody thinking about becoming a professional accountant will have heard the horror stories about how tough and time consuming the exams are.
 It is understandable how students, often from a non-financial background, can become overwhelmed when they are faced with a 500 page textbook full of numbers, formulas and accounting standards, only then to then be told, ‘this is just the first exam’.
-But as with any significant task in life, breaking it down into manageable chucks, getting the right support and developing effective techniques is the key to success.
+But as with any significant task in life, breaking it down into manageable chunks, getting the right support and developing effective techniques is the key to success.
 I speak from experience.
 Having trained at a Big Four firm, I passed the ACA first time and won prizes for 7 of the 13 exams I sat, including the highest mark in the world for the final Case Study exam.
 Am I genius?
 Far from it.
 Am I am workaholic?
-Not really, actually if truth be told I’m actually quite lazy.
+Not really.
 The secret behind it all is effectiveness….

 So what this boils down to is the fact that you need to learn the most examinable parts of each syllabus and have an exam strategy for demonstrating that knowledge as quickly as possible.
-This firstly requires a rigorous analysis of the syllabus, past exam papers and examiners comments to identify which technical areas study time should be prioritised.
+This firstly requires a rigorous analysis of the syllabus, past exam papers and examiner comments to identify which technical areas study time should be prioritised.
 Secondly, and more crucially, it requires the creation of exam techniques to enable you to score as many marks as quickly as possible.
-Fortunately for the new generation of professional accountants, I have already done all the past paper analysis and exam methodology development and the effectiveness of my techniques has not only been proven by the prizes I have won personally, but also by the marks and prizes of the students I teach.
-Through the use of condensed and concentrated technical learning, exam technique improvement, proforma drilling and shortcuts and tips, I have taken students who have failed multiple times to achieve upper quartile grades within a matter of weeks.
+Fortunately for the new generation of professional accountants, I have already done all the past paper and exam methodology development that is required.
+The effectiveness of my techniques has not only been proven by the prizes I have won personally, but also by the marks and prizes of the students I teach.
+Through the use of condensed and concentrated technical learning, exam technique development, shortcuts and tips, I have taken students who have failed multiple times to achieve upper quartile grades within a matter of weeks.